 For existing cardmembers, you need to either complete 100 qualifying one-way trips or earn 125,000 qualifying points in one year.
 You can gather these points by using your Rapid Rewards credit card or making purchases with partner companies.
 Once you have achieved the requirements, you can add a companion to each flight you purchase using your Southwest Rapid Rewards login.

-Read our full breakdown of the Southwest Companion Pass for more information.
+Read Bankrate’s full breakdown of the Southwest Companion Pass for more information.

 How Southwest Rapid Rewards compares to other frequent flyer programs